ragnaros1337/laravel9vue3/docs/events.md

     class EventServiceProvider extends ServiceProvider
     {
         /**
-         * Карта слушателей событий приложения.
+         * The event listener mappings for the application.
          *
          * @var array
          */